coldclimate/omnomfrickinnom/content/blog/2020-10-28-okonomiyaki-meets-wales.markdown

 ## Do

-* Whisk all the ingrediants other than the cabbage, leek and bacon into a thick batter
+* Whisk all the ingredients other than the cabbage, leek and bacon into a thick batter
 * Put a big non-stick pan with a lid on a medium heat and stick the fat in
 * Mix the leek, cabbage and batter until it's a big wet handful
 * Lay the bacon in the pan close together to build a bacon mat